gumbobrot/Hazard-Token-Grabber-v2/README.md

 Hello!
 I'm pretty new on Github!
 Some days ago I found my old Hazard-Grabber directory and a repost with some changes from someone else.
 Enjoy this small remake.

-As I said I'm new, but I will try my best <3
+As I said - I'm new 👋, but I will try my best ♡
 And yes, if you wanna call me that, you can call me a skid.
 That is the only thing I can do at the moment, but I'm trying to create my own projects.